gingertris/The-Field/README.md

 *How?
 Gives user a message with a Win button and a Loss button.
 When one team reports, bot can message the captain of the other team asking to confirm the score, with its own interaction.*

-`/info`

-Gives you your information.
-This includes your region, current team, team stats, etc.
+`/info @User`

+Gives you player information.
+If `@User` is omitted, it gives you your own information.
+Currently only region and team.

+`/team "Team name"`

+Gives you information on a team.
+If `"Team name"` is omitted, it gives you information on your own team.
+Captain, team members, region, division and rating.

 <ins>Ideas